symfony/symfony-docs/console.rst

 :doc:`input options and arguments </console/input>`::

     // ...
+    // the command description shown when running "php bin/console list" protected static $defaultDescription = 'Creates a new user.';

+    // ...
-    protected function configure()
+    protected function configure(): void
     {
         $this
+            // If you don't like using the $defaultDescription static property,
-            // the short description shown while running "php bin/console list" ->setDescription('Creates a new user.')
+            // you can also define the short description using this method:

-            // the full command description shown when running the command with
-            // the "--help" option
+            // ->setDescription('...')

-            ->setHelp('This command allows you to create a user...')
+            // the command help shown when running the command with the "--help" option ->setHelp('This command allows you to create a user...')
         ;
     }

+Defining the ``$defaultDescription`` static property instead of using the ``setDescription()`` method allows to get the command description without instantiating its class.
+This makes the ``php bin/console list`` command run much faster.

+If you want to always run the ``list`` command fast, add the ``--short`` option to it (``php bin/console list --short``).
+This will avoid instantiating command classes, but it won't show any description for commands that use the ``setDescription()`` method instead of the static property.

+.. versionadded:: 5.3

+    The ``$defaultDescription`` static property and the ``--short`` option were introduced in Symfony 5.3.

 The ``configure()`` method is called automatically at the end of the command constructor.
 If your command defines its own constructor, set the properties